Thyme Essential Oil: 5 Incredible Health Benefits

 One particular study looked at thyme oil along with lavender, cedarwood, and rosemary oil for alopecia areata, which is an autoimmune condition that makes you lose your hair in patches usually due to severe stress.

-Shallow Focus Photography Of Hand
+Shallow Focus Photography of Hand

 Researchers found that the group that used the above essential oils diluted with a carrier oil on their scalps saw more improvement in hair regrowth compared to the control group that only used carrier oils on their scalps.